 In order to present my work in a clear, personalized manner to viewers, it was necessary to build a site to host my portfolio pieces.
-There were three methods to accomplishing this:
+There were three possible ways to accomplishing this:

-Wanting to use this as a channel to not only display pieces I’ve produced, but also to demonstrate my abilities, I opted to create my portfolio from scratch.
+I wanted to use this as a channel to not only display pieces I’ve produced, but also to demonstrate my abilities, so I opted to create my portfolio from scratch.

 Solo effort, comprising all aspects of front-end design and development.